Published 2 Jul 2026

 Here’s what you should look at when evaluating Nintex alternatives:

-1. No-code interface
+1. No-code interface for business users

 Many teams report needing technical skills to configure or maintain advanced workflows.
 Ask yourself: can business users build and modify processes without waiting in an IT queue?
 The right alternative should reduce dependency without compromising governance.